80° BY THE SEA

-An easy one-hour bus ride from San Miguel de Allende's Central de Autobuses, Dolores Hidalgo is famous for its lovely hand-glazed Talavera-style ceramics, most notably tiles and tableware.
-Calle Puebla, a few blocks southeast of the main square, is a good place to browse, especially Artesanías JMB (Puebla 60, at the corner of Tamaulipas418/182–0749), which advertises that its wares are lead-free; it also ships internationally.
-After shopping, stroll over to the plaza for one of Dolores's famous ice creams, including some of the most exotic flavors you'll ever taste, such as mole, avocado, beer, and corn.
+Dolores Hidalgo is famous for its lovely hand-glazed Talavera-style ceramics, most notably tiles and tableware.
+After shopping and visiting a few of Dolores Hidalgo’s pleasant museums, stroll over to the plaza for one of Dolores’s famous ice creams, including some of the most exotic flavors you'll ever taste, such as shrimp, cheese, avocado, beer, cheese, and corn.
+Taste several flavors before

-It was in Dolores Hildalgo, before midnight on September 15, 1810, that local priest Miguel Hidalgo launched Mexico's fight for independence with an impassioned call to arms known as the grito, or "cry."
-Every September 15 at 11 pm, in the Zócalo in Mexico City, the Mexican president rings the bell taken from Hidalgo's church in Dolores and reads a version of the original grito—"Viva Mexico!
+It was in the town of Dolores, before midnight on September 15, 1810, that local priest Miguel Hidalgo launched Mexico's fight for independence with an impassioned call to arms known as the grito, or "cry."
+Every September 15 at 11 pm, in the Zócalo in Mexico City, the Mexican president rings the bell taken from Hidalgo’s church in Dolores and shouts out a version of the original grito—"Viva Mexico!
 Viva Mexico!
 Viva Mexico!"
+He did the same here in Dolores Hidalgo to celebrate the bicentennial of Mexican independence, in 2011.